Skip to main content

 Use search filters in Glean Agents

-• Always quote multi-word values: account:"Acme Corp".
+• Quote multi-word values: account:"Acme Corp"

-• Handle empty results in your Agent logic.
+• Handle empty results in your Agent logic

-✅ GOOD: account:"Acme Corporation" status:"in progress"
+✅ account:"Acme Corporation" status:"in progress"

-❌ BAD: account:Acme Corporation status:in progress
+❌ account:Acme Corporation status:in progress

-✅ GOOD: app:jira type:bug label:"high-priority"
+✅ app:jira type:bug label:"high-priority"

-❌ BAD: app:jira type:bug label:high priority
+❌ app:jira type:bug label:high priority

 Tips and tricks

-Performance Tips
+Performance tips

-• Be specific with types
+• Be specific with document types

-• Limit date ranges when possible
+• Limit date ranges when you can

-• Use exact phrases for known titles
+• Use exact phrases for titles you know

-Discover filters through the Search UI:
+Discover filters through the Search UI

 1. Run a search.